 When your code is not clean enough, you create pain points that will hurt you one way or another in the future.
 It will prevent you from adding new features or scaling out teams.
 You can work with sub-par code for a while and not feel cornered by the pain points right away.
 Exactly like you can very well cook a nice diner with the sink already loaded with some dirty dishes.
 Still, good code will always end up being more productive.
 It will help you clarify your thoughts and will help you on the long run.

 Assuming we reached an understanding.
 Assuming I managed to convince you that clean code is more than a fad.
 What does clean code looks like?
-Uncle Bob - Robert C. Martin wrote the book "Clean Code" in 2008.
+Robert C. Martin wrote the book "Clean Code" in 2008.
 Clean Code might very well be the best definition we currently have.
-I encourage you to forget about the cargo cult that wraps this topic and read the book.
+I encourage you to forget about the cargo cult that wraps this topic (and the distasteful choices R. Martin took in the last years) and read the book.
 Spoiler alert: Clean Code's main message is readability.
-In Uncle Bob's own words:
+In Robert Martin's own words:

 Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
 We are constantly reading old code as part of the effort to write new code.